-written by Petra Blank, a Marriage Helper Admin on the Save My Marriage Facebook Group.
+written by Dr. Joe Beam, on the Save My Marriage Facebook Group.
 Click here to join!

 When we at first called it No Contact, we didn’t anticipate how people would hear those words over the other things we said about the principle.
 Allow me to explain:

 First, we teach principles.
 You have to decide how to apply it to your situation.
 Every person and every situation is different in some ways from others.
 Yes, many things are very similar.
 It’s the small differences that require you to use wisdom as you apply the principles.

 Let me change No Contact to Smart Contact.